mamoonik/startup-founder-analysis/README.md

 # startup-founder-analysis
  - Takes a Linkedin profile URL of a person object and throws i into a prompt for evaluation against a rubric for entrepreneurial orientation and gives a JSON format for entrepreneurial score (eo_score) is returned for each person along with reasons [] array on why a particular score (between 0-4)

-Exceptional Signals: Serial Health Tech Entrepreneur
+Exceptional Signals: Serial Health Tech Entrepreneur (SCORE = 4)
 * 3+ health technology or AI/ML venture-backed companies founded as CEO/CTO/Founder/Co-Founder

-Strong Signals: “Relevant Area” Founder or Serial Founder
+Strong Signals: “Relevant Area” Founder or Serial Founder (SCORE = 3)
 * Current or past CEO/CTO/Founder/Co-Founder of at least one health tech or AI/ML company that raised a venture round
 * Multi-time founder of venture-backed companies (2+ companies as Founder/Co-Founder that raised a venture round)

-Moderate Signals: Emerging Founder or Repeat Founding Team Member
+Moderate Signals: Emerging Founder or Repeat Founding Team Member (SCORE = 2)
 * Experience in a Founder/Co-Founder role, raising a venture round for their company
 * Graduate from Y Combinator or similar accelerator as founder
 * Current company listed as Stealth, Stealth Mode, or similar